EveTLynn/Blood-Cells-Detection/README.md

 |            ├── annotations
 |            ├── images
 |            └── val.txt                # Names of the annotation files without the extension
-└── scripts
-        ├── custom_preprocessing.py     # A script to preprocess data for voc2coco script
-        |── labels.txt                  # A text file contain name of each blood type for encoding
-        └── voc2coco.py                 # A script to convert xml file to coco format
 ```

 ### 2. Model Configuration